Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Simulation Experiments

 \subsection{Performance Metrics}

-We define the following performance metrics in our evaluation. \begin{itemize} \item Percentage Sensing Overhead (PSO): It is the percentage of total simulation duration spent on exchanging sensing related messages.
+Since this is the first work that evaluates the performance of the IEEE 802.11bf protocol, no pre-existing performance metrics are available for this study.
+Hence, we define the following performance metrics. \begin{itemize} \item Percentage Sensing Overhead (PSO): It is the percentage of total simulation duration spent on exchanging sensing information bytes.

-\item Percentage Sensing Missed (PSM): In every SAW period, sensing is considered to be complete, if all the sensing messages, for all the applications, were able to be sent in the SAW duration.
+\item Percentage Sensing Missed (PSM): In every SAW period, sensing is considered to be complete, if all the sensing information bytes for all the applications are able to be sent in the SAW duration.
 If no sensing messages were sent (completely missed) or only a part of sensing messages were sent (partially missed), then we consider those cases as \textit{sensing missed}.
 So, the percentage of the number of SAW periods in which sensing is missed is defined as Percentage Sensing Missed (PSM).

 \item Data Throughput: This is the total number of data bits sent by all the STAs divided by the simulation time.